Rod Flynn, MD

 Practicing Since: 2004

-“I consider myself a servant to my patients, with the overall goal to treat each patient in the most dignified and professional manner possible,” says Dr. Rod Flynn, a board-certified surgical oncologist.
+“I consider myself a servant to my patients, with the overall goal to treat each patient in the most dignified and professional manner possible,” says Dr. Rod Flynn, a surgical oncologist.
 “I am a partner in each of my patients’ journeys with cancer.”

 Dr. Flynn joined Cancer Treatment Centers of America (CTCA) in June 2012 to lead CTCA in Philadelphia’s Hyperthermic Intraperitoneal Chemotherapy (HIPEC) program.
 He says, “I am excited to work with a team of experts who are dedicated to pursuing innovative strategies to treat our patients.”